Archives For Ubuntu 17.04

 First, press Super (the Windows logo) key on keyboard to open ‘Activities’ overview.
 Then search for and open text editor.

-When the text editor opens, you don’t have to input anything.
-Just press Ctrl+Shift+S to open the “save as” dialog:
+When the text editor opens, you don’t have to input anything, just leave it blank, then press Ctrl+Shift+S to open the “save as” dialog and do:

 • Type filename, which will display as sub-menu option for ‘New Documents’ menu.